alikahwaji/SDV503-Assessment-Three-2022/README.md

 ## :page_facing_up: Assessment Three Description

-:arrow_right: Assessment Assessment Outline is provided in this README file, SDV503 Moodle.
-Follow the Assessment
-              outline tasks and marking rubric
+:arrow_right:  Assessment Outline is provided in this README file and SDV503 Moodle page.
+Follow the assessment outline tasks and marking rubric.

 :arrow_right: You MUST follow the GitHub classroom repo instrucation provided in the repo README file.